Volunteer with CAP Services

 Intake Specialist: Conduct screening to confirm clients have the necessary identification and tax documents for completion of the tax return by use of CAP Services’ No-Contact technology procedure.

-For tax year 2022-2023 we are hoping to resume in person tax appointments, while also offering virtual for those clients who request it.
+For tax year 2023-2024 we will be doing in person tax appointments, while also offering virtual for those clients who request it.

 Locations: Mid-State Technical College, Stevens Point